-The airline market in Europe is characterized by low ticket prices, a competitive environment and high regulatory cost.
-According to the International Air Transport Association (IATA), the growth rate in the European airline market in terms of traffic is expected to be lower in 2018 compared with 2017.
-The expected growth in traffic is estimated to be 6.0% in 2018 compared with 8.0% in 2017.
-The expected growth in capacity is estimated to be 5.5% in 2018 compared with 6.2% in 2017.
-The European traffic growth in 2017 was significantly higher than expected a year ago.
+Fierce competition, low ticket prices, high regulatory costs and low revenues is what characterize the European airline market.
+However, there has been some progress lately due to the economic growth in Europe.
+According to the International Air Transport Association (IATA), the growth rate in the European airline market in terms of traffic is expected to be lower in 2019 compared to 2018.
+The expected growth in traffic is estimated to be 5.5% in 2019 compared to 6.4% in 2018.

 The industry structure is changing with several airlines registering the staff in low tax countries, and low price airlines are reaping profits.
-The commercial airline industry is linked to the strength of the economy in the relevant markets.
+The commercial airline industry is linked to the strength of the economy in the countries, from which the passengers come.